 So what are US family businesses doing about it?
 Eighty percent say they use technology to drive efficiency and collaboration in the business or to access relevant data for improved decision-making, and 65% have invested in required digital capabilities for employees.
 However, there’s still room for improvement.
 Only 42% say they have strong digital capabilities, and just one-third have developed a clear and documented roadmap for digital transformation, an essential tool for achieving digital goals.

 The events of the past year have made it even more clear that all businesses should have a near-term business continuity plan and a long-term succession plan, because circumstances can change rapidly and in ways that are beyond a family’s control.

 Yet, only one-third (34%) of US family businesses say they have a robust, documented and communicated succession plan in place.
 And, while most family business leaders have at least an informal succession plan in place, only a minority have fully embraced the need to not only have a plan, but to document it and effectively communicate it to all essential parties.

 Despite their different opinions, 60% of US respondents believe that family members increased their communications about the business during COVID.
 However, only 40% believe the crisis intensified communications between different generations of family members.

-It will take leaders with a unique set of skills — the ability to uphold reliable tried-and-true ideals while generating new ideas — to maneuver through the varied crises of the post-pandemic period and beyond, and to ensure that family businesses not only survive, but thrive for future generations.
-And the desire for a changing of the guard is becoming evident: 40% of US family businesses say they want to see the next generation’s increasing involvement in decision-making and management (globally, only 24% of family businesses are focused on next-gen involvement).
+It will take leaders with a unique set of skills—the ability to uphold reliable tried-and-true ideals while generating new ideas—to maneuver through the varied crises of the post-pandemic period and beyond, and to ensure that family businesses not only survive, but thrive for future generations.
+The desire for a changing of the guard is becoming evident: 40% of US family businesses say they want to see the next generation’s increasing involvement in decision-making and management (globally, only 24% of family businesses are focused on next-gen involvement).